Important Announcements

 What happens after I submit my request?

-• After requesting an income-driven repayment plan, a processing forbearance may be placed on your account to allow time to provide all necessary documentation related to your plan eligibility.
+• After requesting an Income-Driven Repayment plan, a processing forbearance may be placed on your account to allow us time to review all necessary documentation related to your plan eligibility.

 • If your account is delinquent at the time of your request, an additional forbearance may be applied to cover any outstanding delinquency.

-• Once you are approved for an income-driven repayment plan, your reduced payment amount will be valid for 12 months and you will be required to reapply each year by submitting a new Income-Driven Repayment Plan Request form that will provide us with your updated income and family size information.
+• Once you are approved for an Income-Driven Repayment plan, your reduced payment amount will be valid for 12 months, and you will be required to recertify each year by submitting a new Income-Driven Repayment Plan Request application that will provide us with your updated income and family size information.

 How long will I be in repayment under an Income-Driven Repayment plan?

-If your balance is not repaid in full after making the equivalent of 20 or 25 years of qualifying monthly payments and at least 20 or 25 years have elapsed, any remaining debt will be eligible for forgiveness.
+If your balance is not repaid in full after making the equivalent of 20-30 years of qualifying monthly payments and at least 20-30 years have elapsed, any remaining debt will be eligible for forgiveness.

 Income-Driven Repayment Plan Repayment Period